splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 * Create the subdirectory ``/opt/sc4s/disk-buffer``.
 This will be used as a mount point for local disk buffering of events in the event of network failure to the Splunk infrastructure.

     * This directory will populate with the disk buffer files upon SC4S startup.
-If SC4S crashes for any reason, a new set of files will be created.  _The old ones will not be removed_.
+If SC4S restarts for any reason, a new set of files will be created in addition to the original ones.  _The original ones will not be removed_.
     If you are sure, after stopping SC4S, that all data has been sent, these files can be removed.
 They will be created again upon restart.

 ## Configure the SC4S environment